Private medical insurance for business

 Calls to and from Aviva may be monitored and/or recorded

-Our specialist healthcare advisers can offer advice, help you submit the application, deal with underwriting queries, and give you information that will help your clients proceed with confidence as they buy a Solutions policy for their business.
-If you have clients with over 50 employees, our account managers will also be happy to accompany you on visits and assist with the sale.
+Our health trading centre consultants can offer advice, help you submit the application, deal with underwriting queries, and give you information that will help your clients proceed with confidence as they buy a Solutions policy for their business.
+If you have clients with over 100 employees, our account managers will also be happy to accompany you on visits and assist with the sale.

 What makes our product different?

-For the fourth year running, we were voted the Best Group PMI Health provider and Healthcare Insurance Company of the Year at the 2013 Health Insurance Awards.
-We believe it’s our policies’ flexibility and the way we help employees benefit from our clinical expertise that makes us the provider of choice.
+For the ninth year running, we have been voted Health Insurance Company of the Year at the 2018 Health Insurance Awards.
+We believe it’s our products flexibility and the way we help employees benefit from our clinical expertise that makes us the provider of choice.

-Our claims expertise and rehabilitation experience means that we can help employees return to work promptly, focus on their health and keep productivity levels up.
+Our claims expertise and BacktoBetter service means that we can help employees return to work promptly, focus on their health and keep productivity levels up.

 We develop products that can help businesses reduce the costs of health-related absenteeism.
 Our focus on delivering value is matched by a commitment to offering flexibility, and ensuring that companies have the option to make the benefit choice they believe will be most beneficial to their business.

 Why choose an Aviva Solutions policy?

 - Solutions is flexible, affordable, and fits around your clients’ needs.
-Every business should have the option to choose the level of benefits it provides for employees, in a way that’s advantageous for them as well as their staff.
+Every business should have the option to choose the level of cover they provide for employees, in a way that benefits your clients as well as their staff.
 Solutions provides that opportunity.

 - We help remove the stresses associated with making an insurance claim.
-A business has other things to concentrate on – so we make sure that any claims are dealt with as efficiently as possible, with as little impact on their day-to-day resources as possible.
+A business has other things to concentrate on – so we make sure that any claims are dealt with as efficiently as possible, to minimise the impact of their day-to-day resources.